mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/cli-tools/helm/index.md

 ## Install Helm from a Package Manager

 The Helm community also contributes and maintains packages to several package managers.
 These are not officially supported, but are generally up-to-date.
-Here is how to install Helm using [Homebrew (MacOS)][homebrew-helm-mac], [Chocolatey (Windows)][homebrew-helm-windows], and [Apt (Debian/Ubuntu)][homebrew-helm-ubuntu].
+Here is how to install Helm using [Homebrew (macOS)][homebrew-helm-mac], [Chocolatey (Windows)][homebrew-helm-windows], and [Apt (Debian/Ubuntu)][homebrew-helm-ubuntu].

 ## Add a Helm Chart Repository

-After installing a Helm binary, add a Helm chart repository.
+After installing Helm, add a Helm chart repository.
 To add and access the official Helm chart repository, enter the following command:

 ```bash
 helm repo add bitnami https://charts.bitnami.com/bitnami